In this topic:

 The right to be forgotten is a contact’s right to have all personally identifiable data removed from the xDB.

 A contact and a Sitecore user are two entirely separate entities.
-A contact exists as a recored in the xDB, whereas a Sitecore user is an ASP.NET Membership or Identity user that exists.
+A contact exists as a recored in the xDB, whereas a Sitecore user is an ASP.NET Membership or Identity user.
 The xDB should not be used as an authorization system, and was not designed to store passwords or manage user sessions.

 There is no automatic relationship between a user and a contact.
 You must explicitly create that relationship by adding an identifier to the contact that references a unique property of the user, such as the username.
 In the context of the tracker, you must identify the contact at the point of login in order for subsequent activity to be tracked against that contact.